smash-edin/twixplorer/dashboard/README.md

 embedding represention and then running the UMAP algorithm to reduce the dimensions of these embeddings to 5 and then 2 dimensions.

+## Launching TwiXplorer dashboard

 Once the Solr cores are set up with the correct fields indexed, you can follow the following steps to run the dashboard on your local machine.

-## Setting up project on local machine for development

 To set up the project after cloning the repository:

-1) Modify the *SOLR_URL*, *SOLR_PORT* and *SOLR_CORES* fields in fantom-ui/api/configs.py file to point to your own Solr set up.
+1) Modify the *SOLR_URL*, *SOLR_PORT*, *SOLR_CORES*, *SA_ULR* and *LOCATION_URL* fields in dashboard/api/configs.py
+file to point to your own Solr set up.

+2) Go to dashboard/src/.data/datasetOptions.csv and add the list of Solr core names you want to be able to select inside the dashboard.

-2) Install Javascript dependencies:
+3) Install Javascript dependencies:
 ```
 cd dashboard
 yarn install
 ```

+Note that if yarn is not install on your machine you will have to install it beforehand: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable

-3) Create Python virtual environment and install dependencies:
+4) Create Python virtual environment and install dependencies:
 ```
 cd api
 python3 -m venv venv